 - Good for those who prefer a more visible help button

 - One of the shortest-lasting base unit batteries

 When choosing among medical alert systems for seniors, smaller and less conspicuous isn’t always better.
 The waterproof pendant of this system has an obvious and sizable red button—there’s no way you can miss it in an emergency.
-Their call center is excellent, providing support in nearly 200 languages.
+The company’s call center is excellent, providing support in nearly 200 languages.

 During our Alert1 Home medical alert review, we were disappointed by the short pendant range and the modest 24-hour battery backup of the base unit.
-Also, they require a minimum of three months of commitment.
-However, they are the only company to offer every single additional feature we looked for.
+Also, the company requires a minimum of three months of commitment.
+However, it is the only company to offer every single additional feature we looked for.
 Plus, fall detection and the cellular option come together, so you’ll get both at the price of one.